Allegheny River: Course

 The Allegheny River rises in north central Pennsylvania, on Cobb Hill in Allegany Township in north central Potter County,Sweden Valley, PA, 7.5 Minute Topographic Quadrangle, USGS, 1969 (1972 rev.) 8 mi south of the New York–Pennsylvania border and a few miles northwest of the eastern triple divide.
 The stream flows south and passes under Pennsylvania Route 49 11 miles northeast of Coudersport where a historical marker that declares the start of the river is located.
 Cobb Hill is about a mile north.
 The stream flows southwest paralleling Route 49 to Coudersport.

-It continues west to Port Allegany then turns north into western New York, looping westward across southern Cattaraugus County for approximately 30 mi, past Portville, Olean, Allegany and Salamanca and flowing through Seneca Indian Nation lands close to the northern boundary of Allegany State Park before re-entering northwestern Pennsylvania within the Allegheny Reservoir just east of the Warren-McKean county line, approx. 10 mi northeast of Warren.
+The route continues west to Port Allegany, where thereafter the river joins with a number of small streams and widens considerably before turning north and crossing into western New York.
+Looping westward across southern Cattaraugus County for approximately 30 mi, past Portville, Olean, Allegany and Salamanca, the river flows through Seneca Indian Nation lands close to the northern boundary of Allegany State Park before re-entering northwestern Pennsylvania within the Allegheny Reservoir just east of the Warren-McKean county line, approx. 10 mi northeast of Warren.